SergioCrisostomo/Mootools-chart-flot/Docs/mooflot.md

    add a callback to clean up after you.
 Take a look at the section in PLUGINS.txt for more info.

-AddOns options
+AddOns & options
 -------

-    multipleSeriesEvent // defaults to null
+    multipleSeriesEvent // defaults to null (option)
     // true or null - Allows to select multiple points on same x point
     // in different series

-    swipeLine // defaults to null
+    swipeLine // defaults to null (option)
     // true or null - Swipe line over y (from top to bottom) following the mouse movement

+    customData (new feature)
+    // Besides data, label, etc is now possible to pass a `customData` array into the data object.
+    // This array should be the same length of the points in that series and will be returned the
+    // corresponding customData array for each point of the series

 Plugins
 -------